 Lorene Arey is founder of the Clara Fund, a family foundation focused on supporting economic opportunities for women as well as sustainable markets globally.

-Marian Moore is co-founder of Play BIG, and a senior advisor for RSF Social Finance.
+Marian Moore is co-founder of Play BIG, and former senior advisor for RSF Social Finance.
 She also designs and facilitates a new initiative called Lead with Land.